microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-04.md

 ## Notes & Guidance

-Here the challenge is to visualise the data.
+This challenge is to visualise the data.
 Power BI is the obvious choice, but if a group wishes to build a dashboard in Excel, or use Power Apps, or React then that is fine too.

 Emphasis should be placed on the data story and meeting the requirements.